 When I consider the state of our climate, it becomes clear that our lifestyle can't continue to include such an oversupply of goods.
 A change in thinking is needed, and sufficiency is one way to go.
 A sufficient lifestyle also bears great potential for creativity when trying out new approaches and possibilities.
 For example, maybe I want to go to Madrid without flying.
 Then I have to plan that.
 I can organize a ride and maybe sleep on someone's sofa.
 I might get to know people and have exciting experiences.
-You just have to try it yourself and experience the adventure.
+You just have to try it yourself and experience the adventure pecially when we know that we are living less sustainably in a given area than we might like.
+But it's not about being perfect in everything, it's rather about reflecting on and knowing what kind of person you want to be - and starting to act that way.
+Perfectionism isn't helpful here, as it can harm your motivation or lead to misanthropic views.